 The Harlem Renaissance was an early 20th century (1920’s-30’s) literary, artistic, and intellectual movement in Harlem, New York.
-As African Americans migrated from rural Southern plantation slavery to areas such as the urban Northeast, communities were formed and civil rights sought for.
-This, in turn, creating the foundations for such black cultural expression to manifest and become globally influential.
+As African-Americans migrated from rural Southern plantation slavery to areas such as the US urban North East, communities were formed and civil rights sought for.
+This, in turn, creating the foundations for black cultural expression to manifest and become globally influential.

-Within this movement there were many women artists such as Augusta Savage, Selma Burke, Elizabeth Prophet and Lois Maillou Jones.
-The blossoming of such creative African American female talent had, in turn, been enabled by previous sister pioneers of the art world such as Edmonia Lewis.
+Within this movement there were many women who were artists such as Augusta Savage, Selma Burke, Elizabeth Prophet and Lois Maillou Jones.
+The blossoming of creative African-American female talent had, in turn, been enabled by previous sister pioneers of the art world such as Edmonia Lewis.

 In the 19th century, Lewis was the first African/Native American sculptor to gain international recognition.
 The artist lived for many years in the European cities of Rome and London, and her pioneering work included African-American and abolitionist themes.

 Edmonia Lewis, Forever Free (1867), the emancipation of African-American slaves after the Civil War

 Like Lewis however, the women of the Harlem Renaissance faced prejudices of both race and sex.
 They braved not only the ongoing hostile racist environment of exclusion and suppression but also the challenge of gaining independence as women to pursue their artistic goals.

 Two Women, 1950 painting by Lois Mailou Jones